blueberrypineapple/data-wolf.github.io/README.md

 # Data Science Flashcards
 Data Wolf Flashcards are made from MOO sized business cards and will be for sale soon.
 Free versions are available on [Data Wolf Instagram](https://www.instagram.com/datawolf.us/).
 If you would like to learn with paper but money is an obstacle, send me an email and I will send you a zip file which you can print yourself or get printed at school, local library or with the help of a friends or family member.
-The DIY route: Wite them on 3X5 or 4X6 cards will not only give you the best bang for your buck but you will be a better Data Scientist for it.
+The DIY route: Writting each Data Science flashcard by hand on 3X5 or 4X6 cards will not only give you the best bang for your buck but you will be a better Data Scientist for it!
 I made these in Photoshop and it helped me a great deal.

 ## Getting Started:
 1. Get paper flashcards!